“We demand rigidly defined areas of doubt and uncertainty!”

 This page has a massive source code base!
 Each of these lines you are seeing are large functions, with hundreds of lines, variables, etc. And yet, you’ve almost certainly never dealt with any of this code before.
 That’s because, as a user, you are on the customer side.
 If you need to ever even see at source code of software you are using at a consumer level, chances are something has gone very wrong.

 We write software to solve problems.
 That problem might be “When is my next meeting?”, or “I need to book a flight”, or “who won the football game last night”, or even “I’m bored, let me play a game to stave off this boredom.”
-Many of the problems we solve had solutions before software, but software can make it easier, more efficient, more avaiable, and more accurate.
+Many of the problems we solve had solutions before software, but software can make it easier, more efficient, more available, and more accurate.

 And yet, even simple sounding problems can have tons of hidden complexities.